- Fox River State Trail

-Snowmobiles are permitted on the limestone portion of the trail in Brown and Calumet counties.
+Snowmobiles are permitted on the limestone portion of the trail in Calumet County, and from Man Cal Road north to Fair Road in Brown County.
 No snowmobiles or motorized vehicles are allowed on the asphalt trail segment in Brown County.
 Operators must follow all Wisconsin snowmobile laws.
 The trail also connects to numerous miles of county snowmobile trails.

 No Hunting and trapping allowed on trail

 Hunting and trapping are not allowed on the trail corridor.
 For more information, please see:

 The north trailhead of the Fox River State Trail is near downtown Green Bay at the junction of Porlier Street and Adams Street, just south of the Mason Street Bridge.
 Parking near the trailhead is available on Adams Street and on weekends in the lot located under the Mason Street Bridge.
 Parking is also available at the Fox Point Boat Launch facility, Voyageur Park, Bomier Boat Launch and the corner of Klaus and Follett Streets in Greenleaf.

 More in the area